rodrigodelazcano/Gym-Robotics/README.md

 <p align="center"> <img src="https://github.com/rodrigodelazcano/Gymnasium-Robotics/blob/gifs_readme/docs/gifs/fetchpickandplace.gif" alt="animated" width="300" height="300"/> </p>

 ## Shadow Dexterous Hand environments

+These environments are based on the [Shadow Dexterous Hand](https://www.shadowrobot.com/), 5 which is an anthropomorphic robotic hand with 24 degrees of freedom.
+Of those 24 joints, 20 can be can be controlled independently whereas the remaining ones are coupled joints.

 * `HandReach-v1`: ShadowHand has to reach with its thumb and a selected finger until they meet at a desired goal position above the palm.
 * `HandManipulateBlock-v1`: ShadowHand has to manipulate a block until it achieves a desired goal position and rotation.